-If for a given data mining query, results of a data mining query equivalent to it, including it, or dominating it are available, the data mining query can be answered without running a costly mining algorithm.
-In case of equivalence no processing is necessary, since the queries have the same results.
+If for a given data mining query, results of a data mining query including or dominating it are available, the data mining query can be answered without running a costly mining algorithm on the original database.
 In case of inclusion, one scan of the materialized data mining query result is necessary to filter out frequent itemsets that do not satisfy constraints of the included query.
 In case of dominance, one verifying scan of the source data set is necessary to evaluate the support values of materialized frequent itemsets (filtering out the frequent itemsets that do not satisfy constraints of the dominated query is also required).
 Consider the following illustrative examples of materialized data mining views.

 Example 1.
 Given the ISETS2 table, a user has issued a data mining query to discover all frequent patterns having their support values equal to at least 30%.
-The results of the data mining query have been permanently stored in the database in the form of the materialized data mining view ISETS_DMV1, created by means of the following statement
+The results of the data mining query have been permanently stored in the database in the form of the materialized data mining view ISETS_DMV1, created by means of the following statement.

 '''

-create materialized view isets dmv1
+create materialized view isets dmv1 as

-as

 mine itemset

 from isets2

-where support (set) >=0.3
+where support(set)>=0.3

-'''
+ISETS2

+isets dmv1

+sid set

+itemset (support)